 On contests I used to work on my clubstation HA5KKC also HG5C.
 We have a FB contest station outside of the city with 5 towers and big HF antennas.

 When I was 50 I've got a surprise gift from my wife: a small allband / allmode Yaesu FT-897.
 My attention turned to VHF wich is a new world for me.
 I have made a GI7-b PA and a 3 wavelenght DJ9BV antenna for 2 and a 5 ele Yagi for 6m.
-Meteorscatter seems to be the only way for me to make VHF QSOs from a low place in the big city surrounded by 10 stories blockhouses.
-Nowadays an IC-7400 is my VHF rig.
+Meteorscatter seems to be the only way for me to make 2m QSOs from a low place in the big city surrounded by 10 stories blockhouses.
+A IC-7400 rig and WSJT helped me to reach more than 100 DXCC countries on 6m.

 From 2008 I joined in SOTA.